Look here for more information about Charles H. ("Chuck") Taylor, the real-life man behind the sneaker.

 At one time, this was the home of "Converse Rubber Shoes."
-(Note the horse-drawn wagon.)
+(Note the horse-drawn wagon and the antique automobile.)

 Given the number of years Converse has been producing the "Chuck," it seems appropriate that they have used a number of different box designs.